vandersonmr/vandersonmr.github.io/about.md

 I have experience working with Python, C, C++, ONNX, MLIR, and Linux Shell, having contributed to FLOSS projects such as LLVM, Tensorflow/XLA, and QEMU.

 I am a Brazilian, I love to travel, skate (inline skate), dance (forro, salsa, samba), and learn (physics, math, comp sci).
 In this blog, I will try to share some of the stuff that I am learning through life.

+Feel free to contact me: vandersonmr2 at gmail dot com